 Two-day work experience programme for Scottish school pupils at the RSNO

-For the second year in a row the Royal Scottish National Orchestra (RSNO) will be taken over by forty-eight teenagers, for a two-day work experience initiative, where the young people will plan, promote and present an orchestral concert.
+For the first time, the Royal Scottish National Orchestra will be taken over by forty teenagers, for a two-day work experience initiative, where the pupils will plan, promote and present an orchestral concert.

-Last year the RSNO launched its programmes for schools, RSNO Engage for Schools, one of the most comprehensive and far-reaching initiatives of its kind.
-Headlining the initiative, the RSNO launched a national composition competition, in partnership with the National Trust for Scotland, open to twelve to eighteen year olds across the country.
+Last month the RSNO launched its programmes for schools, RSNO Engage for Schools, one of the most comprehensive and far-reaching initiatives of its kind.
+Headlining the initiative, the RSNO launched a national composition competition, in partnership with the National Trust for Scotland, open to 12- to 18-year-olds across the country.
 Notes From Scotland invites young composers to write a two-minute work for an instrumental trio, quartet or quintet.
-The theme for the first year’s Notes From Scotland is inspired by five National Trust locations around the country, and a concert featuring the five finalists and subsequent winner will be held at Perth Concert Hall on Wednesday 17 June.
+The theme for the first year’s Notes From Scotland is inspired by five National Trust locations around the country.

-The RSNO’s Young Ambassadors scheme invites young people aged sixteen to eighteen to help promote the live orchestral experience in their area.
-With one RSNO Young Ambassador for nearly every local authority in Scotland, their championing of the live orchestral experience has contributed to increased attendance among young people, with numbers of RSNO concert-goers under twenty-six years old rising to 15% across Scotland and nearly 20% in Glasgow.
+RSNO Engage, announced last year, has led to a five-fold increase in the number of people enjoying music with Scotland’s national orchestra outside of its Season performances.
+A notable success story is the RSNO’s Young Ambassadors scheme, which invites young people aged sixteen to eighteen to help promote the live orchestral experience in their area.
+There is now at least one RSNO Young Ambassador for every local authority in Scotland, and the attendance of audience members under twenty-six years old has risen to 15% across Scotland and nearly 20% in Glasgow as a result.

 For more information on RSNO Engage, contact the RSNO Engage Team on 0141 225 3574, email: firstname.lastname@example.org, or visit http://www.rsno.org.uk/engage.